 Bigger is better.
-The greatest challenge of container vegetable growing is watering, since soil dries out faster in pots than in the ground.
-A larger volume of soil won't dry out as fast, so choose the biggest pot you can.
-It's fine to mix compatible plants in a single large pot.
-Make certain that any container has holes so excess water can drain away from the soil.
+The greatest challenge of container gardening is watering since soil dries out faster in pots than in the ground.
+A larger volume of soil won't dry out as fast, so choose the largest gardening pot you can.
+It's fine to mix compatible plants together in a single large planter.
+Make certain that every container has holes so excess water can drain away from the soil.

 Start with herbs.
 They are easy, especially if you begin with transplants, and will add a fresh-grown taste to almost any meal.
 Just remember to give them the conditions they prefer.
 All herbs need full sun, but some, such as rosemary, prefer dryer soil and fewer nutrients; basil needs more fertilizer and watering.

 Accept the challenge.
-Everybody loves tomatoes, but they take some work.
+Everybody loves tomatoes, but they can take some work to grow as a container vegetable.
 For pots, seek out varieties specifically recommended for containers, that are "determinate"--meaning they will grow to a certain size, then stop and bear all their fruit in a few weeks.
 You will need a large container, at least 20-24 inches in diameter.
 Tomatoes sprawl and the fruits get heavy, so provide a cage for all but the most dwarf determinate tomato varieties.
-Or install sturdy stakes in the container when you plant and be attentive to tying new shoots to the stakes.
+Or install sturdy stakes in the vegetable container when you plant and be attentive to tying new shoots to the stakes.